 Finally, we can test our new user, type in the following command to end the currently active session:

 And then we log back in by typing in this command in the shell prompt:

 Note: Remember to substitute new_user for your own desired username.

 That’s it, now you have created a new MySQL user and assigned permissions to it.

-Of course, if you are one of our MySQL VPS Hosting customers, you don’t have to create user in MySQL and grant permissions, simply ask our admins, sit back and relax.
-Our admins will create new user in MySQL for you immediately.
+Of course, if you are one of our MySQL VPS Hosting customers, you don’t have to create a new user in MySQL and grant permissions, simply ask our admins, sit back and relax.
+Our admins will create a new user in MySQL for you immediately.